arnoudcommandeur/Escaperoom/README.md

 # Escape Room Collectables

-An Ethereum based reward program for Escape Room lovers.

-Finish the Escape Room within the specified time and earn your own ERC1155 collectable.

 This website is part of the ConsenSys Bootcamp 2020.

+An Ethereum based reward program for Escape Room lovers: Finish the Escape Room within the specified time and earn your own ERC1155 collectable.

+The goal of this website is to have escape visitors collect ERC1155 compatible tokens.
+The token are given away by the Escape Room admin after a visitor syccesfully completes the Escape Room.

+After finishing the Escape Room, the visitor must show a QRCode which is used by the Escape Room admin to start a token transfer.
+After the token transfer a event is sent to the client and the new token is visible within the UI.

 ## How to use this website?